MrGuy78/EventTrackerProject/README.md

 I created a database to hold basic information about old pets my family and I have had.

 ## Description
+Populate a table with an auto-incremental ID, a pet's name, type, a brief description, the span of time we had them (in years) and eventually to include an image of each of them.

 ## Technologies Used
 JPA